25 Golden Blonde Hair Color Ideas That Will Make You Glow (Without the Brassiness)

 This is golden blonde for the cool-toned girls who still want a bit of warmth.
 The champagne base keeps things neutral and sophisticated, while the soft gold at the ends adds just enough warmth to brighten the complexion.

 It’s stunning on short bobs, long layers, or even textured cuts.
 Basically, it’s super versatile.
-To keep the tones balanced, rotate between a purple shampoo and a color-safe hydration mask to prevent dryness or color shift.
+Rotate the Olaplex No.4P weekly for tone and the Biolage ColorLast on daily washes to extend the color.

 Champagne blonde hair with soft golden ends reflecting warm light.